juniperlovato/MWP_Survey_Paper/README.md

 detection_gap.csv → Table 4 (all labels with n, mean, CI, Δ) and the data behind Figure 4 label_frequencies.csv → Figure 3
 worst_questions_by_language.csv / worst_questions_overall.csv → supporting data for the worst-problem discussion

+**correlations.py**

+Inputs: the seven evaluation CSVs

+Outputs:

+spearman_correlations.csv → Table 3 in full (pairwise Spearman ρ for LQ–CA, LQ–RP, CA–RP with 95% bootstrap CIs, disaggregated overall, by tier, by region, and by language).